belladoreai/llama-tokenizer-js/packages/llama-tokenizer/README.md

 Incompatible LLaMA models are those which have been trained from scratch, not on top of the checkpoints released by Facebook.
 For example, [OpenLLaMA](https://github.com/openlm-research/open_llama) models are incompatible.

 When you see a new LLaMA model released, this tokenizer is mostly likely compatible with it without any modifications.
 If you are unsure, try it and see if the token ids are the same (compared to running the model with, for example, oobabooga webui).
-You can find great test input/output samples by searching for `runTests` inside `llama-tokenizer.js`.
+You can find great test input/output samples inside [tests file](src/test.js).

-If you want to modify this library to support a new LLaMA tokenizer (new as in trained from scratch, not using the same tokenizer as most LLaMA models do), you should be able to do so by swapping the vocabulary and merge data (the 2 long variables near the end of `llama-tokenizer.js` file).
-This repo has [a Python script](data-conversion.py) for your convenience.
+If you want to support a new LLaMA tokenizer (new as in trained from scratch, not using the same tokenizer as most LLaMA models do), you should be able to do so by passing the vocabulary and merge data (the 2 long variables near the end of tokenizer file) to `LlamaTokenizer`.
+This repo has [a Python script](src/data-conversion.py) for your convenience.